This article was originally published on EverydayFeminsim.com and is republished with permission.

 If we do rebel against these norms, any skin we show is sexualized because our bodies are fetishized.
 We’re told we’re glorifying obesity for not hiding every stretch mark, often by the same men who send us dick pics.

-Then I became a porn star, and made money for being naked – and now I’m out of fucks to give on whether I should wear a tight skirt or not.
+Then I became a porn star and made money for being naked.
+Now I’m out of fucks to give on whether I should wear a tight skirt or not.

-It also gave me a platform to feel like the sexualization of my body needed to be on my terms, and it needed to pay me for the privilege.
+Being in porn also gave me a platform to feel like the sexualization of my body could be on my terms, and that it pay me for the privilege.
 The adult industry may not be good for everyone’s confidence or boundaries, but it definitely helped with mine.

 6. Good Fatties Are Funny

-I hear a lot of jokes at my expense, and if I never get clapped on the back and told “it’s just a joke” again, it’ll be too soon.
+Fat people are often under pressure to have a “sense of humor” that pokes fun at ourselves and our bodies.
+And I sure do hear a lot of jokes at my expense.
+If I never get clapped on the back and told “it’s just a joke” again, it’ll be too soon.

-When looking up examples of the relationship between fatness and comedy, for example, the term “fat people funny” led mostly to videos of fat people falling for the Internet to laugh at, while, in the same breath, it pulled up condemnations of the “Dear Fat People” video that went viral last year.
+When I was recently googling examples of the relationship between fatness and comedy, for example, the search term “fat people funny” led mostly to videos of fat people falling for the Internet to laugh.

 Somehow, it’s really hard for me to laugh.

-Self-deprecating humor is certainly a popular method, but when it feels like the rest of society is laughing at you more often than with you, it’s difficult to not take that personally.
+Self-deprecating humor is certainly a popular method of coping with marginalization, but when it feels like the rest of society is laughing at you more often than with you, it’s difficult to not take that personally.

-It’s also worth noting that being fat and funny is far more acceptable for male-identified folks than it is for female-identified folks.
+It’s also worth noting that being fat and funny is far more acceptable for male folks than it is for female folks.
 When male comedians lose weight, audiences question if they can still be funny, while when female comedians lose weight, they gain popularity and status.

-No wonder so many fat female celebrities in general are still considered an abnormality, and many (like Oprah, Rosie O’Donnell, and Margaret Cho, for instance) end up losing weight in order to have mainstream success.
+It’s no joke: fat people, especially fat women, see a negative impact on their salaries and career opportunities when fat.
+No wonder so many fat female celebrities are still considered an abnormality, and many (like Oprah, Rosie O’Donnell, and Margaret Cho) end up losing weight in order to have mainstream success.

-More Radical Reads: F!CK Flattering: Why I Wear What I Want & So Should You
+More Radical Reads: F!CK Flattering: Why I Wear What I Want and So Should You

-Rather than trying to make myself smaller, more consumable, more pretty, I’m going to take up more space, allow myself room to breathe.
+Rather than trying to make myself smaller, more consumable, and prettier, I’m going to take up more space and allow myself room to breathe.